#Introduction

-• In as much detail as you can, explain what happens after typing something into the ChatGPT “prompt box” to produce the answer you get back
+In as much detail as you can, explain what happens after typing something into the ChatGPT OpenAI's chatbot, and probably the most well-known LLM product.
+On this site we often use "ChatGPT" as shorthand for any modern LLM chatbot---the concepts apply equally to Claude, Gemini, DeepSeek and others.
+The underlying principles are the same regardless of which product you use.
+View in glossary “prompt box” to produce the answer you get back

-• What’s the best/clearest explanation you’ve ever heard about how Large Language Models (e.g. ChatGPT) actually work?
+What’s the best/clearest explanation you’ve ever heard about how Large Language Models (e.g. ChatGPT, Claude) actually work?
 What’s the weirdest explanation you’ve ever heard?

-• activity Get everyone to stand up, then have them sit down if they’ve never used ChatGPT (or a similar Large Language Model).
+activity Get everyone to stand up, then have them sit down if they’ve never used ChatGPT, Claude, or a similar LLM.
 Then, ask if they’ve used it in the last month/week/day/hour/5mins?
 At the end, everyone should be sitting down.

 Don’t spend too long on the pre-discussion questions—the fun really starts when you get into actual activities (e.g. Training).